Earl's Palace, Birsay

 The Earl's Palace in Birsay, Orkney, Scotland, is a ruined 16th-century castle.
 It was built by Robert Stewart, 1st Earl of Orkney (1533–1593), illegitimate son of King James V and his mistress Euphemia Elphinstone.
-The palace is in the care of Historic Environment Scotland as a Scheduled Ancient Monument.
+The palace is in the care of Historic Environment Scotland as a scheduled monument.

 History

 Adam Bothwell, Bishop of Orkney, had a house at Birsay, which he called the "place of Birsay".
 In December 1560, it was taken and occupied by Henry Sinclair of Strom, an Orkney landowner and a son of Edward Sinclair, the Sheriff of Orkney.

 The castle was constructed in two phases.
 The first phase of work, begun in the 1570s, consisted of the great hall located in the south range, above the main door.
 Beside this was Lord Orkney's private chamber in the south-east corner tower.
 An inscription above the entrance, dated 1574, marks this phase.
 The second phase, completed in the 1580s, saw a new range containing a great hall and chamber built on the north side of the courtyard.
 The second phase probably followed Robert's acquisition of the Earldom of Orkney in 1581.
 After the death of Robert Stewart, the palace was used only occasionally by later earls of Orkney, and was not occupied after the mid-17th century.
 By 1701 the palace had begun to deteriorate badly.